NotThorny/BuildSwitcher/README.md

 # Build Switcher Basics

+Save your artifacts in reusable sets, which can be easily equipped on any character.

-Items are saved so builds can be used across accounts.
+Items are saved so builds can be used across all accounts on the server.

 ## Installation
 **Prebuilt JAR:**